shapeshed/flim.shapeshed.com/src/_posts/the-void-of-undefined-in-javascript.md

 Let's say someone is using your library within that function and you reference undefined.
 You get the string "oops".
 Oops indeed.

+Update: Axel Rauschmayer contacted me via Twitter over this section.

+> @shapeshed “someone is using your library within that function and you reference undefined.”
+Unproblematic (static vs. dynamic scoping).

+-- <cite>[@rauchma][5]</cite>

+Hopefully my response clears this up.
+It is not an issue within a function but it would be if undefined has been decalred globally.
+Run the jsfiddle examples to illustrate this.

+> @rauschma yes within a function http://jsfiddle.net/pv244/1/ . still an issue globally. http://jsfiddle.net/zwhn2/1/ . will clarify post. thanks!

+-- <cite>[@shapeshed][6]</cite>

 ## Void

 Void in JavaScript is one of Crockford's bad parts of Javascript